researchsoft/website/content/events/resa-events/2024-01/index.md

   - Event
   - Past

 summary: "The SciLifeLab Data Centre and ReSA are hosting an international workshop in Uppsala, Sweden, from September 9-13, 2024.
 The workshop will focus on operationalizing the [Amsterdam Declaration on Funding Research Software Sustainability](https://adore.software/) (ADORE.software) by developing a monitoring framework to benchmark how funders are currently supporting the sustainability of research software using the recommendations as a starting point.
-Additionally, the workshop will examine how such a  monitoring framework can be leveraged by funders and the community. "
+Additionally, the workshop will examine how such a  monitoring framework can be leveraged by funders and the community."
 draft: false

 ---